rafael/multigres/README.md

 MoveTables will be a workflow built using VReplication.
 This will allow you to migrate a group of tables from any source to any target.
 This can be used to split a database into smaller parts, or merge two databases into one.
 Let us assume that you want to migrate table `t` from database `a` to database `b`.

 * Initially, the vtgates will have a rule to redirect traffic intended for `a.t` and `b.t` to `a.t`.
-MoveTables will setup these routing rules autmatically before starting VReplication.
+MoveTables will setup these routing rules automatically before starting VReplication.
 * Once this rule is setup, you can start refactoring your application to write to `b.t` instead of `a.t`.
 Writing to any of these tables will get redirected to `a.t`.
 * Once the data is verified to be correct, we can switch the vtgate routing rules to send traffic to `b.t` instead.
 MoveTables will have a subcommand to do this safely.
 If the application has not finished refactoring all the code, it's ok, because all traffic will flow to `b.t`.
 * At this time, VReplication will reverse the replication to keep `a.t` up-to-date.
 If any problem is detected after the cutover, you can fall back to `a.t`.
 This back and forth can be repeated as often as necessary.